In this guide, we take a look at how to troubleshoot the BMW CAS module (Car Access System) using an OBD-II diagnostic scanner.

 - BMW won't start due to bad CAS module

-- Car will turn over but not start.
+- The car will turn over but not start.

 How to read / clear CAS Fault Codes